The Energy Regulation and Markets Review: United Kingdom

 The Financial Conduct Authority (FCA) is the UK authority responsible for the regulation of firms offering financial services.
 By virtue of the broad definition of financial services in the Financial Services and Markets Act 2000, certain energy products are captured and therefore a variety of electricity and gas market participants are subject to their oversight.
 These market participants must either become authorised with the FCA or seek one of a number of available exemptions, such as for transmission system operators (TSOs) or for the provision of ancillary services.
 The FCA is additionally responsible for the oversight of the anti-market abuse regime in the energy sector.

 Environmental regulation in the UK is a devolved function, with England, Wales, Scotland and Northern Ireland each adopting a different approach.
-In England (and in Wales until 2013), the Environment Agency (EA) is responsible for the protection and enhancement of the environment.
+In England, the Environment Agency (EA) is responsible for the protection and enhancement of the environment.
 It is a non-departmental public body that is organised into eight directorates.
 The Department for Environment, Food and Rural Affairs is partly responsible for the funding of the EA and is responsible for the appointment of the chairman and the board.
-Environmental affairs are the responsibility of Natural Resources Wales in Wales, the Scottish Environment Protection Agency in Scotland, and the Northern Ireland Environment Agency in Northern Ireland.
+Environmental affairs are the responsibility of Natural Resources Wales (NRW) in Wales, the Scottish Environment Protection Agency (SEPA) in Scotland, and the Northern Ireland Environment Agency (NIEA) in Northern Ireland.

 Finally, a key role in the development of energy infrastructure in the UK is played by the local planning authorities (LPAs).
 If market participants wish to develop an energy project, consent generally needs to be obtained from the relevant LPA, which is normally the borough, district or unitary council for the area, as required under either the Planning Act 2008 or the Town and Country Planning Act 1990.